Registrars of Voters

 How do I register to vote?

-You must be a U.S. citizen, a resident of Willington, and be at least 18 years old, by the date of the election, in order to register (17 year olds may pre-register if they will be 18 by the next election; the next election to be held in Willington will be the Municipal Election on November 7, 2017.
-In order to vote in a primary you must be enrolled with the party that is holding the primary.
+You must be a U.S. citizen, a resident of Willington, and be at least 18 years old, by the date of an election or referendum.
+17 year olds may pre-register if they will be 18 by the next election; the next election to be held in Willington will be the Municipal Election on November 7, 2017.
+In order to vote in a primary, you must be enrolled with the party that is holding the primary.

 You may register using any one of the following methods:

-- Fill out an on-line voter registration application from the Secretary of State’s website: www.ct.gov/sots
+- Fill out an online voter registration application at https://voterregistration.ct.gov

 - Appear at the Town Clerk’s office or the Registrars' office and complete an application

 - Applications are also available at any DMV office or public library

-Once the Registrars have processed your application, you will receive a letter of acceptance or rejection within approximately 7-10 days.
+Once the Registrars have processed your application, you will receive a letter of acceptance or rejection within 7 to 10 days.